BSU Senior College: lifelong learning for mature adults

 Enroll in as many courses as you like this fall for just a single registration fee of $85.

 Courses led by BSU emeritus faculty, full and part-time faculty, and other distinguished educators in the sciences, social sciences, arts and humanities.
 Senior College is where adults can enjoy learning in a relaxed community of peers among leading scholars and experts who share their interests in exploring both current and historical topics and traditional disciplines.
 Our members come from all walks of life and bring diverse backgrounds to the classroom setting.

 Then you can receive a FREE Senior College membership.
 Please email Senior College so that we can get you registered free of charge!
 BSUSeniorCollege@bridgew.edu

 Detailed Course Information

-Please click on the links below for detailed course descriptions and instructor biographies and a printable schedule-at-a-glance.
+Please click on the links below for a list of courses and detailed course descriptions along with instructor biographies and a printable schedule at a glance.